-Taskonomy [48]: We adopted Taskonomy as our main training dataset.
+Taskonomy [45]: We adopted Taskonomy as our main training dataset.
 It includes 4 million real images of indoor scenes with multi-task annotations for each image.
-The experiments were performed using the following 10 domains from the dataset: RGB images, surface normals, principal curvature, depth (zbuffer), reshading, 3D (occlusion) edges, 2D (Sobel) texture edges, 3D keypoints, 2D keypoints, and semantic segmentation.
-The tasks were selected to cover 2D, 3D, and semantic domains and have sensor-based/semantic ground truth.
+The experiments were performed using the following 10 domains from the dataset: RGB images, surface normals, principal curvature, depth (zbuffer), reshading, 3D (occlusion) edges, 2D (Sobel) texture edges, 3D keypoints, 2D keypoints, semantic segmentation.
+The tasks were selected to cover 2D, 3D, and semantic domains and have sensorbased/semantic ground truth.
 We report results on the test set.
-Also, as one of the out-of-domain tests, we use a version of Taskonomy images where they undergo distortions (e.g., blurring).

-Replica[43] has high resolution 3D ground truth and enables more reliable evaluations of fine-grained details.
+Replica[40] has high resolution 3D ground truth and enables more reliable evaluations of fine-grained details.
 We test on 1227 images from Replica (no training), besides Taskonomy test data.

-CocoDoom [30] contains synthetic images from the Doom video game.
+CocoDoom [27] contains synthetic images from the Doom video game.
 We use it as one of the out-of-training-distribution datasets.

-ApolloScape [18] contains real images of outdoor driving scenes.
+ApolloScape [16] contains real images of outdoor driving scenes.
 We use it as another out-of-training-distribution dataset.

-NYU [40]: We also evaluated on NYUv2.
+NYU [37]: We also evaluated on NYUv2.
 The findings are similar to those on Taskonomy and Replica (in supplementary material).

-Architecture & Training Details: We used a UNet [37] backbone architecture.
-We benchmarked alternatives, e.g., ResNet [13], and found UNets to yield superior pixel-wise predictions.
-All networks in $\mathcal{F}{\chi}$ and $\mathcal{F}{y}$ have a similar architecture.
-The networks have 6 down and 6 up sampling blocks and were trained using AMSGrad [36] and Group Norm [45] with learning rate $3 \times 10^{-5}$ , weight decay $2 \times 10^{-6}$ , and batch size 32.
-Input and output images were linearly scaled to the range [0, 1] and resized down to $256 \times 256$ .
-We used $\ell_1$ as the norm in all losses and set the max path length L=3.
-We experimented with different loss normalization methods and achieved the best results when the loss terms are weighted negative proportional to their respective gradient magnitude (details in supplementary material).
+Architecture & Training Details: We used a UNet [34] backbone architecture.
+All networks in \mathcal{F}{χ} and \mathcal{F}{y} have a similar architecture.
+The networks have 6 down and 6 up sampling blocks and were trained using AMSGrad [33] and Group Norm [42] with learning rate 3×10^{-5} , weight decay 2×10^{-6} , and batch size 32.
+Input and output images were linearly scaled to the range [0,1] and resized down to 256×256 .
+We used l{1} as the norm in all losses and set the max path length L=3.